Thinking of selling your property and want to return a decent profit?

 Parking is often a contentious issue on streets and avenues across the country from towns to cities.
 Thus, if you can, adding car parking via a driveway could be the lynchpin to offers and counter-offers for your property.
 However, it needs to be workable.
 All too often there are driveways advertised as being part of a property that would accommodate a car but not if you want to get out of your car on your driveway!
 An addition that is well worth consideration, just make sure it is a worthwhile expenditure on your part.

 Frankly, cleaning your windows inside and out, a fresh coat of paint, replacing the guttering and other roofline components all give the right impression – and that is, that this property has been well looked after and cared for over the years.
+Also, don’t forget to give your property a thorough cleaning such as end of tenancy cleaning.

 How have you added value to your property over the years?
 What do you think today’s buyers are looking for and what puts them off?